Written by Jonathan Richter

 Two Useful Categories: Application Integration & Data Integration

-Before deciding which specific system you’d like to integrate with, it’s a good idea to think about your integration goals more broadly.
+Before you decide which specific system to integrate with, it’s a good idea to think about your integration goals more broadly.
 Fortunately, David Chappell of Chappell & Associates has an excellent way of making BPI easier to understand.

 • Application integration, where the focus is on connecting different applications.
 One common reason for doing this is to automate more of a business process.